TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix organism area order
+    - Only the topmost one should be considered

+- Expand/collapse all layers

+- Allow spawning c4 on the map, then it won't spawn with the TTs, they'll have to pick it up

 - impose that 10mb limit in editor too

 - point/area markers -> spots/zones